 Teaching your dog good recall is one of the most important skills you can develop with your dog.
 It will keep your dog safe and can strengthen the bond between dog and owner.

-First thing first: treats!
+First thing to remember is why your dog will find this so enjoyable: treats!
 Not just your regular kibble, but something really exciting.
 Shredded chicken breast, dried beef liver, dehydrated sweet potato, flaked salmon or even banana!
 Whatever you choose, your dog needs to go crazy for it.
-This needs to be more rewarding than any smell, any dog or any possible distraction they could encounter on a walk so they will always come back for it.
+This needs to be more rewarding than any smell, any dog or any distraction they could encounter on a walk so they will always come back for it.
 This is the foundation of any successful recall training.

 2. Long Lead